JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	zoom="7.6">

 ### Optimizing the monopoly
 The Dutch made even stronger, concerted efforts to get a hold on cinnamon.
 They signed a treaty with the king of Kandy in 1638, hoping this would give them a share of the cinnamon trade, which was still dominated by the Portuguese at the time.
 After the Portuguese were defeated in Colombo (1656) and Jaffnapatnam (1658), the Dutch controlled many coastal areas of the island, while the kingdom of Kandy ruled the island's interior.
 The relation between the Dutch and the king of Kandy was strained.
-Cinnamon trees were scattered throughout the forests of the island, so groups of local peelers often had to cross Portuguese and, later, Kandian territory to reach the areas where the trees grew.
+Cinnamon trees were scattered throughout the forests of the island, so groups of peelers who worked for the Dutch often had to cross Portuguese and, later, Kandian territory to reach the areas where the trees grew.
 As it was impossible for the Dutch to keep a military grip on this enormous territory, or on individual groups of peelers, there was little they could do when peelers chose, or were forced, to switch allegiance.
 Therefore, bribing the king of Kandy was a recurring means to leave peelers alone, in order not to interrupt the supply of cinnamon.
 <param ve-map
 	title="Sri Lanka during the Dutch period.
 [Note: I have to create a ve-map tag based on a map in Wagenaar, p.
 32.]" center="7.792820, 80.750146"